 Mrs Slattery was appointed to the CEFC Board with effect from 1 February 2018 for five years.

-Ms Tough has previously been Chair of Retail Energy Market Company Ltd, Structerre Pty Ltd, Molopo Energy Ltd, Aerison Pty Ltd and Southern Cross Goldfields Ltd. She is also a former director of Cape plc, Strike Resources Ltd and Murchison Metals Ltd. Ms Tough's executive roles include General Manager North West Shelf at Woodside Energy Ltd; Director Strategy for Hardman Resources Ltd; Senior Vice President Natural Resources at the Commonwealth Bank and Project Director for the Pilbara Power Project.
+Ms Tough was previously Chair of Retail Energy Market Company Ltd, Structerre Pty Ltd, Molopo Energy Ltd, Aerison Pty Ltd and Southern Cross Goldfields Ltd. She is also a former director of Synergy, Cape plc, Strike Resources Ltd, Murchison Metals Ltd and Ox Mountain Pty Ltd. Ms Tough's executive roles include General Manager North West Shelf at Woodside Energy Ltd; Director Strategy for Hardman Resources Ltd; Senior Vice President Natural Resources at the Commonwealth Bank and Project Director for the Pilbara Power Project.

 Ms Tough completed a Bachelor of Laws and Bachelor of Jurisprudence at the University of Western Australia and worked as a barrister and solicitor before progressing to the commercial sector.
 She is a Fellow of the Australian Institute of Company Directors.

 Ms Tough was appointed to the CEFC Board with effect from 7 August 2017 for five years.

 Nicola Wakefield Evans

 Ms Wakefield Evans is a non-executive director of Macquarie Group Ltd, Lend Lease Corporation Ltd, Metlife Insurance Limited and the national board of the Australian Institute of Company Directors.
 She is also a member of the Takeovers Panel, on the board of the University of New South Wales Foundation and a Director of the Goodes O’Loughlin Foundation Limited.
 She is also a former non-executive director of Chief Executive Women, BUPA, Asialink and Asialink Business.